 It’s that time of year again!
 As temperatures in the Las Vegas Valley finally drop, mice and rats start looking for a warm place to nest.
 Like most homeowners, you don’t want to share your house with these uninvited guests.
-So let’s look at five ways you can rodent-proof your Southern Nevada home for the winter.
+So let’s look at five ways you can rodent proof your house for the winter.

 - Seal Cracks & Holes